91st meridian east

 The meridian 91° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Indian Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 91st meridian east forms a great circle with the 89th meridian west.
+The 91st meridian east forms a great ellipse with the 89th meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 91st meridian east passes through: